energyGiver/send-extrinsic-rpc/README.md

 # Examples of interacting with a InfraBlockSpace node

-Some examples of using JSON RPC to interact with a Polkadot node, working up to manually building and submitting a balance transfer.
+Some examples of using JSON RPC to interact with a InfraBlockSpace node, working up to manually building and submitting a balance transfer.

 To run these examples, first start up a local InfraBlockSpace node (which we'll be interacting with):